andresnowak/Fast_linear_algebra/gpu/objective-c.md

 - Then here `[enc endEncoding];` we finish encoding the compute commands (so just creating the pipeline (the kernel) and dispatching the threads)
 - Then `[cmd commit];` we commit the work to run on the GPU
 - And finally `[cmd waitUntilCompleted];` we tell the cpu to wait until the GPU has finished
+- one can use `MTLResourceStorageModeManaged` and synchronizing CPU and GPU data, instead of copying between private (GPU) and shared (CPU + GPU)